Machine learning (ML)

-Machine learning (ML) is a branch of computer science in which systems learn from data to improve their performance on a task, without being explicitly programmed with rules.
-Rather than following hand-written instructions, a machine learning model is trained on examples and learns to generalise from them.
+Machine learning is a branch of computer science in which systems learn from data to improve their performance on a task, without being explicitly programmed with rules.
+Rather than following hand-written instructions, a machine learning model is trained on examples and learns to generalize from them.

 ML encompasses a wide range of techniques and problem types: